cbouilla/minpack-1.1/README.md

 been removed, and replaced by constants from the `float.h` standard header.

-There are tiny differences between the constants hardcoded in `dpmpar` and the actual values (2.22044604926e-16 vs 2.2204460492503130808e-16 for machine epsilon).
-*These changes alter the behavior of the code*.
-It makes two tests fail (do not converge).
+There are tiny differences between the constants hardcoded in `dpmpar` and the actual values (`2.22044604926e-16` vs `2.2204460492503130808e-16` for the actual machine epsilon of an IEE 754 `double`).  *These changes alter the behavior of the code*.
+It makes two tests fail(do not converge).
 Without this change, the code generates *almost* the same numerical results.

 The test suite has been updated to consider the two new failing tests as "known failures".